-Dr. Shira Billet is a Research Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America, where she sits on the iEngage research team.
+Dr. Shira Billet is a Fellow of the Kogod Research Center at the Shalom Hartman Institute of North America, where she sits on the iEngage research team.
 She is also a member of the inaugural cohort of North American David Hartman Center Fellows.

 Shira is a postdoctoral associate in the departments of Judaic Studies and Philosophy at Yale University.
 Her dissertation (Princeton University, 2019) was entitled “The Philosopher as Witness: Hermann Cohen’s Philosophers and the Trials of Wissenschaft des Judentums.”